 The Predictability Framework is principally:

 A framework for analyzing the type/scope/context of an issue and if already known, the proposed or required Program change, to assist in determining the impact of the change and the process/mechanism that should be followed to address the issue.
 The framework is therefore a tool to help the community understand how an issue should be addressed as opposed to determining what the solution to the issue should be; the framework is not a mechanism to develop policy.

+The Framework is not intended to identify the solution to an issue but rather, to identify the proper mechanism to reach a solution in a consistent and procedurally sound manner.
+Therefore, this Framework complements the existing GNSO processes and procedures.
+It is not intended to be a substitute or replacement for those, nor should the Framework be seen as supplanting the GNSO Council’s decision-making authority.
+In fact, the GNSO processes and procedures are incorporated into the Predictability Framework explicitly.
+In the event of a conflict, existing GNSO processes and procedures, including the GNSO Input Process, GNSO Guidance Process, and EPDP as contained in the Annexes to the GNSO Operating Procedures take precedence.

 Additionally, the Working Group recommends the formation of a Standing Predictability Implementation Review Team (“SPIRT”)(Pronounced “spirit”) to serve as the body responsible for reviewing potential issues related to the Program, to conduct analysis utilizing the framework, and to recommend the process/mechanism that should be followed to address the issue (i.e., utilize the Predictability Framework).
 The GNSO Council shall be responsible for oversight of the SPIRT and may review all recommendations of the SPIRT in accordance with the procedures outlined in the GNSO Operating Procedures and Annexes thereto.

 Implementation Guidance 2.2: The Working Group recognizes the challenges in determining the details of the framework and establishing the SPIRT and therefore emphasizes that implementation of both elements should focus on simplicity and clarity.

+Implementation Guidance 2.3: The SPIRT should be subject to a lean, focused review once it has undertaken enough work to support this review.
+The review should be supervised by the GNSO Council.
+The SPIRT should continue to operate during the period that the review takes place.

-Implementation Guidance 2.3: ICANN Org should maintain and publish a change log or similar record to track changes to the New gTLD Program, especially those that arise and are addressed via the Predictability Framework and the SPIRT.
+Implementation Guidance 2.4: ICANN Org should maintain and publish a change log or similar record to track changes to the New gTLD Program, especially those that arise and are addressed via the Predictability Framework and the SPIRT.
 The GNSO Council should be informed of updates to the change log on a regular and timely basis.
 Interested parties should be able to subscribe to the change log to be informed of changes.